ibm-cloud-docs/assistant/assistants.md

 {: #assistants-plan-personality}

 Is your assistant an optimist or a pessimist, a shy intellectual type, or an upbeat sidekick?
 Choose a personality for your assistant, and then write conversations that reflect that personality.
 Don't overdo it.
 Don't sacrifice usability for the sake of keeping your assistant in character.
 But strive to present a consistent tone and attitude.

+Never misrepresent the assistant as being a human.
+If users believe the assistant is a person, then find out it's not, they are likely to distrust it.
+In fact, some US states have laws that require chat bots to identify themselves as chat bots.

 ## Choose a conversational skill type
 {: #assistants-plan-conversation}